sidpalas/devops-directive-website/content/posts/2020/03/load-testing-f1-micro/index.md

  2) **Memory Limitations:** After moving from my laptop to an n1-standard-1 instance as the testing client, the more demanding tests caused K6 to run out of memory (`fatal error: runtime: out of memory`).
 Moving to an n1-standard-8 (30GB memory) solved this.

  3) **Unix Resource Limits:** Because each request group makes multiple HTTP requests, the final test with 1600 target virtual users surpasses the [default maximum number of open files](https://k6.io/docs/misc/fine-tuning-os#user-resource-limits) allowed by the OS for a single process to manage at once.
-Testing on multiple VMs in parallel solved this (and allowed me to add the "Distributed" D to the title of this article 🤓...), but increasing the open file limit with `ulimit -n <NEW_LARGER_LIMIT>` is the approach I ended up using.
+Using multiple test client VMs in parallel solved this, but increasing the open file limit with `ulimit -n <NEW_LARGER_LIMIT>` is the approach I ended up using.

 ## (Aside) Total Costs